 \section{Introduction}

 The convergence of optimization algorithms has been an important research focus due to their wide range of applications.
 In particular, exponential convergence in continuous time, or linear convergence in discrete time, has attracted considerable attention recently.
 Researchers have proposed various conditions alternative to strong convexity of the objective function to ensure exponential/linear convergence, such as the Polyak-\L{}ojasiewicz (PL) condition \cite{polyak1963gradient,lojasiewicz1963topological}, the error bound (EB) condition \cite{luo1993error}, the restricted secant inequality (RSI) condition \cite{zhang2015restricted}, and the quadratic growth (QG) condition \cite{anitescu2000degenerate}.
-Notably, these conditions may not even require convexity.
-A detailed discussion of the relationships between these conditions can be found in \cite{karimi2016linear} and references therein.
+Notably, these conditions may not even require convexity \cite{karimi2016linear}.

-Optimization becomes more complex when constraints are introduced.
+Convergence analysis becomes more complicated when constraints are introduced.
 The augmented Lagrange multiplier method for handling equality constraints was introduced by \cite{hestenes1969multiplier, powell1969method}, and has been extensively studied since then \cite{luo2008convergence}.
-Exponential convergence of primal-dual gradient algorithms has also been widely studied in recent years \cite{dhingra2018proximal,qu2019exponential,tang2020semi,chen2020exponential,wang2021exponential}.
+Meanwhile, the exponential convergence has been of particular interest in recent years \cite{dhingra2018proximal,qu2019exponential,tang2020semi,chen2020exponential,wang2021exponential}.
 Specifically, \cite{dhingra2018proximal} and \cite{qu2019exponential} address this issue for strongly convex functions with linear equality and inequality constraints, respectively.
 For general nonlinear inequality constraints, only the so-called semi-global exponential stability is obtained without considering constraints to be linearly independent \cite{tang2020semi}.
-Currently, it remains uncertain whether a global exponential stability condition can be established for (augmented) primal-dual gradient dynamics in problems involving general nonlinear inequality constraints.
-The work \cite{wang2021exponential} extends exponential stability to non-smooth objective functions and general set constraints.
+Currently, it remains uncertain whether a global exponential stability condition can be established for augmented primal-dual gradient dynamics in problems involving general nonlinear inequality constraints.
+The work in \cite{wang2021exponential} extends exponential stability to non-smooth objective functions and general set constraints.
 Moreover, its application in distributed optimization is also extensively studied \cite{liang2019exponential,li2020input,yi2020exponential}.